odoo-ide/vscode-odoo/README.md

 [Homepage](https://odoo-ide.com) | [Blog](https://odoo-ide.com/blog) | [Issue Tracker](https://github.com/odoo-ide/vscode-odoo/issues)

 The extension is in the early stages of development.
-A lot of features are missing compared to the Odoo plugin for PyCharm (https://plugins.jetbrains.com/plugin/13499-odoo).
+A lot of features are missing compared to the [Odoo plugin for PyCharm](https://plugins.jetbrains.com/plugin/13499-odoo).

 ## Features